Alexander Marshall highlights the month of “Movember”, and the very important purpose it serves

 As well as offering support and advice to those affected, The Movember Foundation in partnership with Prostate Cancer UK helps to fund prostate cancer research in universities and research facilities, known as Movember Centres of Excellence.
 The research into prostate cancer is wide in scope, from looking at improving patient outcomes and treatment, to identifying those most at risk in the population.

 So, what can we, as the public, do?
 Primarily, encourage male relatives to go and get regularly tested after the age of 50.
 The truth is that while a finger up the rectum may not be your idea of fun, prostate cancer can be easily treated if caught early in contrast to treatment at later stages; cancer that has reached these latter stages will present with far more severe side-effects, including uncontrolled urination and erectile dysfunction.
-Pride and embarrassment have already meant that too many people have gone untested over the years and died needlessly, so how about .
+Pride and embarrassment have already meant that too many people have gone untested over the years and died needlessly, so how about I’ll put up with the moustaches if we all keep talking about the issue.

 Find out more about the invaluable work of: